juanedi/splitbot/README.md

 This is a cabal project set up to be built using nix.

-To set up your development environment install nix on your system, `cd` into the project root and run `nix-shell`.
-That should start a shell with all of the dependencies you need to compile and run the project (ghc included!).
-If you have direnv installed, the `.envrc` file should take care of setting up the environment without the need to run `nix-shell`.
+The development environment is set up with [devenv](https://devenv.sh/) and [direnv](https://direnv.net/) to seamlessly load all of the tooling into the shell.
+If you have those tools installed you should be able to get up and running by `cd`ing into the project's root and running `direnv allow`.

+After that, you can use:
+  - `cabal build` to compile the project
+  - `ghcid -r` to compile and watch for changes
+  - `cabal run splitbot` to run the server (see "Configuration" section below first!)

 ### Splitwise token